jonathanpberger/jpb.com/knowledge.md

 - Has PDF redirects for CV/resume
 - Required redirects from Rack app:

+## Routing & Redirects
+- Prefer configuration-based routing over Jekyll's redirect-from gem
+- Never use HTML stub files for redirects
+- Use _config.yml permalinks and redirect_to for all routing
+- Do not use Jekyll's frontmatter-based redirects
+- CV and similar document routes should point directly to files via config
+- External redirects (blog, calendar) need custom handling

 ## Jekyll Directory Structure
 - Content pages go in _pages directory
   - About, events, talks, and other content pages